 career pages for physics students and those interested in career opportunities with a physics

-degree.
-The optional concentrations allow students to tailor their education to their career choice.
+which gives students the flexibility to choose a minor or to tailor their education to their career

 24 credit hours in general degree requirement (English, Humanities, Arts and Social

 19 credit hours of electives

 Click here for the detailed requirements